MarcAntoineLebourgeois/allison-ai-assessment/README.md

 ## Notes:

 - Please note that I never used python professionnally and I don't have the same habits/good practices as in Typescript.
 I am willing to learn them ;)
+- First time in my life I use matplotlib
-- Remaining pylint feedbacks come from code from [https://github.com/imcohen/segment-brain-mri](https://github.com/imcohen/segment-brain-mri)
+- Remaining pylint feedbacks come from fast-marching code copied from [https://github.com/imcohen/segment-brain-mri](https://github.com/imcohen/segment-brain-mri)

 I really hope you enjoy it :D